SebastienTainon/Support/README.md

 {
   "port": 9601,
   "slackToken": "xoxp-*",
-  "channelId": "C*"
+  "slackChannel": "#..."
 }
 ```

 * port: the port on which the webserver should listen
 * slackToken: the Slack token of the user used to make Slack API calls
-* channelId: the Slack channel id where should be posted informations
+* channelId: the Slack channel where the information should be posted

 Install
 -------